MwangiR/MemoraSync/README.md

 ## Contributing

 Contributions are welcome!
-To contribute to the Express Notes App, follow these steps:
+To contribute to MemoraSync, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature/fix.